pforret/blog.splashing/_topic/country/denmark.md

 ---
 # Denmark

 Denmark  is a Nordic country in Northern Europe.
 It is the most populous and politically central constituent of the Kingdom of Denmark, a  constitutionally unitary state that includes the autonomous territories of the Faroe Islands and  Greenland in the North Atlantic Ocean.
-European Denmark is the southernmost of the Scandinavian countries, lying southwest of Sweden, south of Norway, and north of Germany.

-Spanning a total area of 42,943 km2, it consists of the peninsula of Jutland and an archipelago of 443 named islands, of which the largest are Zealand, Funen and the North Jutlandic Island.
+Metropolitan Denmark is the southernmost of the Scandinavian countries, lying south-west of Sweden,  south of Norway, and north of Germany.
+As of 2013, the Kingdom of Denmark, including the Faroe Islands and Greenland, has a total of 1,419  islands above 100 square metres ; 443 of which have been named and of which 78 are inhabited.

 ## Unsplash photos